radames/Linux_Recipes/sftp_nginx_subdomain_webserver.md

 ##Nginx users subdomain webserver and SFTP with chrooted, users restricted to their home folder

+Every user will have a WWW folder and their website will be the username as subdomain. i.e [user1.yourdomain.com](), [user2.yourdomain.com]()...

 ###Nginx

 Nginx working with subdomain based on the users ``\home\USER\WWW`` folders